FredyRamadhan/flask-pyodbc-sqlserver/README.md

-# Flask-Pyodbc-SQLServer GUI
+# Flask-pyodbc-sqlserver GUI
-## Final project for Undergraduate Course in Database
+## Final project for Database Course
 #

-### This WebApp implements basic SQL Queries and basic CRUD functionality using SQLServer, with Flask to serve the backend.
-Frontend uses Flask's Jinja2 templates, styled with tailwind.
+### This web app implements basic SQL Queries and basic CRUD functionality using SQLServer, with Flask to serve the backend.
+Frontend uses Flask's Jinja2 templates, styled with Tailwind.
 #

 ### How to run